docker-mailserver/docker-mailserver-helm/README.md

-# K8s Helm Chart for Docker Mailserver
+# K8s Helm Chart for docker-mailserver

-This repostitory contains a helm chart to deploy [Docker Mailserver](https://github.com/docker-mailserver/docker-mailserver) into a Kubernetes cluster.
-Docker Mailserver is a production-ready, fullstack mail server that supports SMTP, IMAP, LDAP, Anti-spam, Anti-virus, etc.).
+This repostitory contains a helm chart to deploy [docker-mailserver](https://github.com/docker-mailserver/docker-mailserver) into a Kubernetes cluster. docker-mailserver is a production-ready, fullstack mail server that supports SMTP, IMAP, LDAP, Anti-spam, Anti-virus, etc.).
 Just as importantly, it is designed to be simple to install and configure.

 ## Documentation